-In addition to the regular group safari tours, Safari West also offers private and custom safari tours, “Talk Nerdy to Me” tours that are more scientific and focused on biology and evolution, and private animal encounters.
+In addition to the regular group safari tours, Safari West also offers private and custom safari tours, tours that are more scientific and focused on biology and evolution, and private animal encounters.
 Speciality custom private tours can also include beer or wine tasting during the tour.
-The private animal encounters include things like feeding the animals, having a private animal presentation of smaller animals, getting to visit the cheetah barn, playing zookeeper for a day, and taking photos with an animal.

 Reservations are necessary to visit Safari West and reservations for tours, lodging, and other options can be made by phone (1-800-616-2695) or online through the Safari West website.
-It should also be noted that Safari West has full accreditation in the American Zoo and Aquarium Association.
+Booking for the safari tours can also be made online via Viator here.

 Food options at Safari West?